 Hotel Poseidon – is another historical hotel in Positano that has been in operation for 60 years with a prime location on the vertical hill overlooking Positano and the sea.

-Sail to Capri
+3. Sail to the Island of Capri

 While you are visiting the Positano, Sorrento or Amalfi Town, you must take a boat trip to Capri Island to see the blue grotto and catch a glimpse into the lives of the rich and famous.
 Capri is a beautiful island off the coast of Italy in the middle of the Mediterranean Sea.